GrammaTech/functional-trees/README.md

 - [ ] Integrate with FSet.
 - [ ] Integrate with GMap.
 - [ ] Tests provide coverage and are passing.
+- [ ] Consider hooking into the class definition mechanisms with the MOP to define copy-based setf setters for all fields on any child of a node.